Professional brand and networking Thought Leadership and Content Creation

 • The Change: Describe the specific choice you made to fix the situation.
 This is where you show your unique way of thinking.

-• The Result: State the outcome clearly.
+• The Result: State the outcome directly.
 Focus on the value you brought to the company, not just that the job was done.

 Phase 3